VigneshwarRamalingam/Customer_Segmentaion_Analysis/README.md

 # Data Analytics Customer Segmentation

 ## Goal of the project
-The purpose of this project is to conduct a Customer Segmentation Analysis for an Automobile bike Company.
-Customer segmentation is performed by developing a RFM Model.
-RFM (Recency, Frequency, Monetary) analysis is a behavior-based approach grouping customers into segments.
-It groups the customers on the basis of their previous purchase transactions.
-In this analysis the customer segment was divided into 11 groups.
-The analysis will help in determining which customers segments should be targeted in order to enhance sales revenue for the company.
+This assignment aims to perform a customer segmentation analysis for a company that manufactures automobile bikes.
+The process of creating an RFM Model is used to segment customers.
+Recency, Frequency, Monetary (RFM) analysis is a behavior-based strategy that divides clients into smaller groups.
+Customers are grouped based on prior purchases they have made.
+Eleven groups comprised the client segment in this investigation.
+The study will assist in identifying the customer categories that should be targeted to increase sales revenue for the business.
 A <b>Sales Dashboard for Customer Segmentation</b> is developed using <b>Tableau</b> and the data quality assessment and analysis is done using <b>Python</b>.

 ## Tableau Dashboard